maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/methods_for_updating_the_figure_or_graph_objects.md

 As a plotly graph's DNA is made up of dictionaries and lists, it can be viewed simply by called it.

-Having made again the simple plot from above, but with fewer data points for brevity ...
+We have made again a simple plot, but with some formatting and fewer data points for brevity ...

 ```python